choth02/github-hook/README.md

 Tasks:
-  github-hooker help [TASK]                                                  # Describe available tasks or one specific task github-hooker list user/repo                                               # List hooks in the given repository github-hooker web user/repo events --url=URL                               # Add a web hook in the given repository.
+  github-hooker help [TASK]                                                  # Describe available tasks or one specific task github-hooker list user/repo                                               # List hooks in the given repository github-hooker email user/repo events --address=ADDRESS                     # Add an email hook in the given repository.
+Events must be separated by commas. github-hooker web user/repo events --url=URL                               # Add a web hook in the given repository.
 Events must be separated by commas. github-hooker campfire user/repo events --room=ROOM --subdomain=SUBDOMAIN  # Add a campfire hook in the given repository.
 Events must be separated by commas. github-hooker delete user/repo hook_number                                 # Delete the hook from the given repository